manbaso/mini-guides/sakila/README.md

   ![sakila new2](https://github.com/user-attachments/assets/124e46e9-409c-49e6-8a31-e0adb2f3913d)

+- STEP 16: Copy the following and paste into the query tab

+          show databases

-- STEP 16: Please click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.
+  Next click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.

+  We should have sakila database as shown by the blue marker in the sreenshot

 ![sakila 15](https://github.com/user-attachments/assets/e7212c53-0963-46a0-a3bb-36094cbe1a72)

 - STEP 17: Please click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.

+  Clear the query panel and paste the following queries into the same

+          use sakila

+          show tables

+  Next click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.

 ![sakila 16](https://github.com/user-attachments/assets/d0d3f59c-c898-42cf-8120-28b9d7f84ea4)

 - STEP 18:

+  Clear the query panel and paste the following queries into the same

+          select * from actor

+  Next click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.

 ![sakila 17](https://github.com/user-attachments/assets/686a2698-b47f-4727-9fe5-7e3666d5ab0b)